Tātaiako: Cultural Competencies for Teachers of Māori Learners

 Tātaiako provides teachers with information, prompts and questions to stimulate thinking and discussion about their current practice and how responsive that practice is to the specific learning and cultural needs of Māori learners.

-The cultural competencies align closely with the Education Council's Standards for the Teaching Profession and the Graduating Teacher Standards.
+The cultural competencies align closely with the Teaching Council's Standards for the Teaching Profession and the Graduating Teacher Standards.
 Tātaiako was used to inform the writing of the Standards and the competencies can be seen throughout them.
 This resource will be reviewed to demonstrate this realignment.

 How to use Tātaiako